-The Oneida-Herkimer Regional Landfill opened on October 24, 2006.
-The landfill is permitted to accept only non-hazardous waste generated within Oneida and Herkimer Counties.
+The Authority operates the newest landfill in upstate New York, the Oneida-Herkimer Regional Landfill, which serves rural communities with a combined population of 300,000.
+The Regional Landfill opened on October 24, 2006.
+The landfill is permitted to accept only non-hazardous waste generated within

+Oneida and Herkimer Counties.
 The landfill's approved design capacity is 1,000 tons per day.
-The landfill permit authorizes development of a total of 19 landfill cells covering a 150-acre footprint.
+The landfill permit authorizes development of a total of 19 landfill cells covering a 150-acre